Photo by Karolina Grabowska from Pexels

 You meant well when you signed that gym membership contract, but it has been six months and you have yet to visit the gym even once.
 Rather than ignore the notices and phone calls for your monthly payment, do your credit score a favor and close your membership the honorable way.
 While there may be an early termination fee, you will avoid the collection notices and your credit score won’t take a hit.

 There are a lot of things that can affect your credit score without you even knowing it.
 From being lazy about rent and bills to reneging on a gym membership, these seemingly insignificant decisions can damage your credit score quickly.
+Building your credit score can be a lengthy process, and can be made even more difficult when denied credit for necessities like a phone contract.
+Learn more about how to build you credit score and find companies like Boshhh Mobile who offer sim only no credit check phone contracts to build your credit score.
 Hopefully, the tips above will help you realize the impact these factors have on your credit rating and help you keep it in the best shape possible.